TheophilusChinomona/acbf-org/tasks/admin-dashboard-plan.md

 Create a secure admin dashboard that allows authorized administrators to:
 - View all contact form submissions and membership applications
 - Update submission status (new → in-progress → resolved, pending → approved/rejected)
-- Export data to CSV/JSON formats
+- Export data to Excel format
 - Manage and filter applications
 - Access protected routes with Firebase Authentication